redhat-performance/aimlperf_reg_tests/helper_scripts/OpenShift/README.md

   - `create_machineset.sh` - Creates a MachineSet YAML file for launching a new node of a specific size on an existing OpenShift cluster
   - `disable_cpumanager.sh` - Disables CPU Manager on an existing OpenShift cluster
   - `enable_cpumanager.sh` - Enables CPU Manager on an existing OpenShift cluster
+  - `force_delete_namespace` - Forcefully deletes a hanging namespace (e.g., if OpenShift SRO is stuck in 'Terminating' and won't actually terminate)
   - `gpu_setup.sh` - Prepares an existing OpenShift cluster for using GPUs
   - `nfd_setup.sh` - Deploys the Node Feature Discovery (NFD) Operator on an existing OpenShift cluster